-Optional Excursion: Mangroves Swamps & Fishing Culture.
+Optional Excursion: Mangroves Swamps & Fishing Culture, $100.
 This morning, experience life in a local fishing community as you visit the village of La Boquilla, located in the mangrove swamps 30 minutes east of Cartagena.
 The villagers, many of whom are of African descent, will perform a dance and serve coconut milk as refreshment.
 Steered by local fisherman, you will have the opportunity to canoe through the Cueva Del Manglar, a rich and bio-diverse ecosystem inhabited by kingfishers, white herons, and pelicans.
 Enjoy a demonstration of traditional fishing methods, using handmade nets and weights to catch fish and crustaceans.
-Before departing the village, the local population will perform another short dance before you board your vehicle for the return drive to your hotel. ($100 per person).
-This tour is available locally and will operate with a minimum of 5 passengers.
+Before departing the village, the local population will perform another short dance before you board your vehicle for the return drive to your hotel.
+This excursion is available locally and requires a minimum of 5 passengers.

 Day 7: Depart Colombia.
 Today bid adios to Colombia as you transfer to the airport to board your return flight to the USA.
 Breakfast provided.